sugurutakahashi-1234/ai-chat-md-export/data/md/chatgpt/2024-12-11_Flutter_Java_エラー_解決.md

 * What went wrong:
 Execution failed for task ':app:processDebugMainManifest'.
-> com.android.manifmerger.ManifestMerger2$MergeFailureException: java.io.FileNotFoundException: /Users/sugurutakahashi/.gradle/caches/transforms-3/7a67c1502b7ba145b7d59007c2edc4df/transformed/jetified-play-services-location-21.2.0/AndroidManifest.xml (No such file or directory)
+&gt; com.android.manifmerger.ManifestMerger2$MergeFailureException: java.io.FileNotFoundException: /Users/sugurutakahashi/.gradle/caches/transforms-3/7a67c1502b7ba145b7d59007c2edc4df/transformed/jetified-play-services-location-21.2.0/AndroidManifest.xml (No such file or directory)

 * Try:
-> Run with --stacktrace option to get the stack trace.
+&gt; Run with --stacktrace option to get the stack trace.
-> Run with --info or --debug option to get more log output.
+&gt; Run with --info or --debug option to get more log output.
-> Run with --scan to get full insights.
+&gt; Run with --scan to get full insights.
-> Get more help at https://help.gradle.org.
+&gt; Get more help at https://help.gradle.org.

 BUILD FAILED in 797ms
 [!]
 Gradle threw an error while downloading artifacts from the network.